 Rental Car Agent: I think I know why we have reservations.

 Jerry: I don’t think you do.
 You see, you know how to *take* the reservation, you just don’t know how to *hold* the reservation.
 And that’s really the most important part of the reservation: the holding.

-To clarify, the 2016 edition of the Official SAT Study Guide includes four full-length practice tests, each with a complete set of solutions.
+To clarify, the 2019-20 edition of the Official SAT Study Guide includes eight full-length practice tests, each with a complete set of solutions.
 Thus, you can take a test and identify which answers are right and wrong.
 However, the book lacks score conversion tables, so you will have no idea whether your performance is any good.
 (SAT percentile data is absent as well, but that’s a whole other complicated story.)

 Fortunately, all is not lost.
 You can either score your practice test using the official College Board app or determine the score manually.
-The College Board has posted complete scoring instructions for each of the four practice tests in the book.
+The College Board provides complete scoring instructions for each of the 8 practice tests in the book.
 Each test has a concise answer key, raw score conversion table, conversion equation, and additional tables for subscores and cross-test scores:

 — Scoring Practice SAT Test 1

 — Scoring Practice SAT Test 4